ncb85/S-ilent-Drive/readme.txt

-S(ilent)Drive is a CP/M disk drive emulator
+S(ilent)Drive is a CP/M disk drive emulator working over serial port.
+It needs to include few bytes of code into BIOS of a CP/M machine .

-Can be run with JAVA 11 and above.
+Can be run on host with JAVA 11 and above.

 Implements CP/M disk geometry and commands: home